Frequently Asked Questions

 While being a 100% sustainable designer is a current goal, as a small business I cannot currently fulfill some of those requirements.
 However, Maker & Mineral uses sustainable materials whenever possible, which means sourcing locally and using recycled or deadstock fabrics.
 For example, I buy zippers, canvas, some fabric, display materials, and rubber stamps pads from a creative re-use center in San Francisco.
 I also save all my tiny fabric scraps to turn the pieces into fluff for pillows and cushions.
 I even try to use recycled paper and newspaper to draft my flat patterns whenever feasible.
 To me sustainable design is a commitment to doing the best I can in being considerate of the planet in all of my design practices.

 WAIT, WHAT IS A CREATIVE RE-USE CENTER?

-They are these amazing places that re-sell discarded or unwanted materials such as fabric, hardware, picture frames, paper products, marble, National Geographic, and even electronics.
-I go to SCRAP as much as once a week to find materials and supplies for my studio, and the place never ceases to surprise me with something.
-Check out this link to find a creative re-use center near you: Reuse Alliance.
+Because each They are these amazing places that re-sell discarded or unwanted materials such as fabric, picture frames, paper products, marble, National Geographic, and even electronics.
+I go to SCRAP here in San Francisco as much as once a week to find materials.
+And the place never ceases to surprise me.
+Check ou this link to find a creative re-use center near you: Reuse Alliance

 CAN I BUY MULTIPLES OF THE EXACT SAME ITEM?

 Because each item is hand printed in a way to reduce waste, no two pieces will ever be identical, thus making every piece entirely unique and personal.
 I do, however, print and sew in multiples, so items will be similar, but not exactly the same.